ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 ## How did I make it?

-### Click to jump
+### Click to flap

 The fundamental aspect of the game is to click a button, and a bird jumps up, before falling to the ground (or in my case, off the screen).

 Motion is simple.
 I played around and found an animation setting that looked close enough.
 I'm not going to explain the `cubic-bezier` here.
 Just know that it lets you create different animation timing functions, so that animations can vary in speed as you need.
 By setting up the example below, we can animate the CSS variable `--bird-delta-y` to go up and then down in a falling manner.
 Animating a variable just means we have a variable whose value is changing.
 By adding this value to the bird's `top` position, the bird is animated.
-It makes it mimic the motion of a jump followed by a fall.
+It makes it mimic the motion of a flap upwards followed by a fall.

 ~~~css
 @property --bird-delta-y {